-How to (almost) never miss the subway again
+How to never miss the subway again

 I’ve posted the code for the display and invite you to contribute by adding support for your local transit agency!